 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of two (2) points out of a possible ten (10) points in this category; a score much lower than other employees within his competitive level.
+Employee received a total of four (4) points out of a possible ten (10) points; with a weighted score of thirty (30) points in this category.
 Employee has failed to provide credible evidence that would bolster a score in this area, such as proof of degrees obtained pertinent to his work, licenses or other specialized education.
-Moreover, it is within the Principal of Anacostia Senior High School's managerial expertise to assign numeric values to this factor.
+Moreover, it is within the principal of Woodson's managerial expertise to assign numeric values to this factor.